QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

     x = -2//3 # a Rational number, -2/3
     @show typeof(x)
-    @show ourabs(x)
+    @show ourabs(x);

 You will also note that we used an abstract type, ``Real``, and an incomplete parametric type ``Complex`` when defining the above Functions

 Unlike the creation of ``struct`` fields, there is no penalty in using absract types when you define function parameters, as they are used purely to determine which version of a function to use

-Multiple Dispatch in an Algorithms (Advanced)
+Multiple Dispatch in Algorithms (Advanced)
 ----------------------------------------------

-If you want an algorithm to have specialized versions when given different input types, you need to declare the types for the inputs
+If you want an algorithm to have specialized versions when given different input types, you need to declare the types for the function inputs

-As an example where this could come up, assume that we have some grid ``x`` of values, the results of a function ``f`` applied at those values, and want to calculate an approximation derivative using forward differences
+As an example where this could come up, assume that we have some grid ``x`` of values, the results of a function ``f`` applied at those values, and want to calculate an approximate derivative using forward differences

 In that case, given :math:`x_n, x_{n+1}, f(x_n)` and :math:`f(x_{n+1})`, the forward-difference approximation of the derivative is